micahcowan/a2vimode/MANUAL.md

 This software contains a few features that are only available for use when the prompt is recognized as the direct AppleSoft command prompt (where commands, and lines of BASIC code, may be entered):

- - You can [summon any line of the BASIC program](#Summoning-BASIC-lines) to be viewed or edited at the prompt
+ - You can [summon any line of the BASIC program](#summoning-basic-lines) to be viewed or edited at the prompt
- - You can traverse forward or backward, a line at a time, through the BASIC program.
+ - You can [traverse forward or backward](#traversing-basic), a line at a time, through the BASIC program.
  - You can activate, deactivate, and adjust auto-incremented line numbers

+**NOTE:** Use of these features may expose **a2vimode** to a greater risk of crashing.
+If the internal structure of the BASIC program listing is corrupted or compromised, using the line-summoning or traversing features could wind up reading arbitrary locations in memory and trying to interpret them inappropriately (of course, the same results would occur by running the AppleSoft `LIST` command as well).
+In theory, there may also be some risk of the auto-incremented lines feature trigging a math overflow or other error, which would crash and disable **a2vimode**, requiring you to run it again to restore your vi-mode prompt.

 ### Summoning BASIC lines